info343c-a16/m6-html-accessibility/README.md

 </form>
 ```

 Note, associating a label with an input also lends it additional functionality in a web-browser.
 If a label is associated with an input element, clicking the label will activate the input element, making the form easier to use.
+As you can see, we again used the `id` property of the `<input>` element to associate it with the label.

+#### Input Type
+The `type` attribute dictates the look and feel of your `input` element.
+Specifying a `type` can enable you to make a variety of enhancements to your form.
+It allows you to:

+- Restrict the values you can type into the input box (`type="number"`)
+- Change the rendering of the characters (`type="password"`)
+- Change the visual layout of elements (`type="checkbox"`)
+- Provide HTML5 selection menus(`type="date"`)

 The image below shows how simply changing the input `type`, the rendering and behavior is substantially different: